 In general, the Board of Directors of the Corporation (the "Board") is responsible for the stewardship of the Corporation.
-The Board oversees the business and affairs of the Corporation, supervises senior management's day-to-day conduct of business, establishes or approves overall corporate policies where required and involves itself jointly with management in ensuring the creation of shareholder value and the preservation and protection of the Corporation's assets as well as in establishing the Corporation's strategic direction.
+The Board oversees the business and affairs of the Corporation, supervises senior management's day-to-day conduct of business, establishes or approves overall corporate policies where required and involves itself jointly with management in establishing the Corporation's strategic direction.
 The Board acts through regularly scheduled Board meetings, which are held on a quarterly basis, with additional meetings being scheduled when required.
 In addition, there is continued communication between senior management and Board members between meetings both on an informal basis and through committee meetings.

 To assist in the discharge of its responsibilities, the Board has established an Audit Committee, a Nominating and Governance Committee and a Compensation Committee.
-All of the members of the committees are "independent" under National Instrument 52-110 - Audit Committees and under National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") of the Canadian Securities Administrators.
+All of the members of the committees are "independent" under National Instrument 52-110 - Audit Committees and under National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") of the Canadian Securities Administrators (or exemptions are available).
 The committees operate pursuant to written mandates (charters).
 Other committees may be established by the Board from time to time as circumstances require.

 The Board believes that sound corporate governance practices are in the best interests of the Corporation and its shareholders and contribute to prudent and effective decision-making.
 The Board, both generally and through the Nominating and Governance Committee, is committed to remaining abreast of the ongoing evolution of corporate governance standards and practices both in Canada and more broadly.
-As such, directors of the Corporation are committed to thorough and effective corporate governance arrangements.
 In addition, the Board supports the Corporation's efforts to align its corporate governance practices with the recommendations currently in effect and contained in National Instrument 58-201 - Corporate Governance Guidelines having regard to the Corporation's particular circumstances from time to time.